PhilipYip1988/python-notebooks/anaconda/windows/conda.md

 <img src='images_conda/img_008.png' alt='img_008' width='450'/>

-A Python environment is essentially a sub-installation of Python which is used to install Python alongside a number of third-party Python libraries.
+A Python environment is essentially a sub-installation of Python.
+Each Python environment will therefore a substructure similar to the (base) Python environment and will have their own:

-The use of Python environments for example allows installation of the latest version of each IDE without breaking the functionality of the (base) Python environment.
+* python.exe
+* scripts folder
+* lib subfolder
+* site-packages subfolder within lib

 ## conda Package Manager